My favourite honeymoon destination – the dreamy and the realistic

 So, if money were no object:

 Always top of my list.
+It is definitely a favourite honeymoon destination of mine.
 Such a culturally refined and safe destination with great food.
 A shame about the long flight – we seriously considered it, but as my future husband doesn’t do Aeroflot, flights would have cost upwards of 800EURO.
 I would head straight to Kyoto and the pilgrimage site of Koya-san, followed by a few days of shopping and eating in Tokyo.
 And I would definitely seek out some new places to visit!

 I last visited in 2013 and I love the country, to me, perfect combination of climate, culture, food, beach and shopping.
 Also, good hotels for under 50 EURO everywhere.
 I always stay at the Atlanta if I can help it and although I have stayed in fancier places like the Sukhothai, I just love the vibe ( and the super vegetarian food) of the Atlanta.
 I’d probably visit the Northeast again then head to an uncrowded beach in Southern Thailand, meaning, then head to Penang and stay at Cheong Fatt Tze and put on the kilos I tried to lose before the wedding.
 Or the E&O although I admit I only took tea here, because Cheong Fatt Tze was a heck of a lot cheaper when I stayed in 2007.